cia2003/fm-recipe-page/README.md

 ### Useful Resources

-- [BEM Methodology](https://en.bem.info/methodology/quick-start/#block): This helps me to understand how to
+- [BEM Methodology](https://en.bem.info/methodology/quick-start/#block): This helps me to understand how to name the code's component in a easy way.

 ## Author